kairen/k8s-manual-files/README.md

 # Kubernetes Manual Files
-This repository contains a collection of files for Kubernetes manual.
+This repository contains a collection of files for manually deploying a Kubernetes cluster.